Trail Ridge Road: Route description

 From Kawuneeche Visitor Center at the park's Grand Lake Entrance, Trail Ridge Road follows the North Fork of the Colorado River north through the Kawuneeche Valley.
 There are several trailheads along this section of the road, notably the Colorado River Trailhead, which is the western terminus of the road segment closed during the winter.

 The road crosses the Continental Divide at Milner Pass (elev.
 10758 ft) and reaches a maximum elevation of 12183 ft, near Fall River Pass (elev.
 11796 ft).
 Near the highest point on the road is another pass, Iceberg Pass (elev.
 11827 ft).

-According to construction contracts and park maintenance files the east end of the road is located at the Fall River Entrance, however some guides state that earlier - at Deer Ridge Junction.
+According to construction contracts and park maintenance files, the east end of the road is located at the Fall River entrance, however some guides list Deer Ridge Junction as the east end.

-Trail Ridge is a high flat spur range extending east from the main range of the Rockies between Fall River in the North and the Big Thompson River in the South.
+Trail Ridge is a high, flat spur range extending east from the main range of the Rockies between Fall River in the North and the Big Thompson River in the South.
 The road follows Trail Ridge from the Fall River Pass near Alpine Visitor Center to the Deer Ridge Junction.